behretv/self-driving-car/CarND-Advanced-Lane-Lines/writeup.md

 src = np.float32([[dx0, sz[0]], [dx1, dy1], [sz[1] - dx1, dy1], [sz[1] - dx0, sz[0]]])
 dst = np.float32([[200, sz[0]], [200, 0], [sz[1] - 200, 0], [sz[1] - 200, sz[0]]])
+src[:, 0] += xoffset / 2
 ```
+As you can see I apply and additional offset, which is computed from the position of the lanes within the image.
 This resulted in the following source and destination points:

 | Source        | Destination   |